mhelke/Thoth/README.md

 ## Running the Engine

+#### Option 1 - Download the release
+1. Download the latest release and import into a program such as [Arena](http://www.playwitharena.de/).
+2. Watch the engine play!

+#### Option 2 - Compile the engine
 1. From the root directory, run `make` to generate the executable.
 2. Import the executable into a program such as [Arena](http://www.playwitharena.de/).
 3. Watch the engine play!

+## Fixed Position from the Command Line
+1. From the root directory, run `make` to generate the executable.
+2. Run the executable from the command line, specifying debug mode, an FEN, and search depth

+       `thoth.exe debug <FEN> <DEPTH>`
+   If an FEN is not provided, a default position with a depth of 10 is used.
+3. The PV lines and a static evaluation will output to the terminal.

 ## Author